 Campus Cham is growing rapidly.
 After only one Bachelor's degree programme was offered in the first years of its existence, the number of students has increased immensely in recent years with the expansion of the range of courses.
-There are now almost 350 young people studying at the newest campus of the Deggendorf Institute of Technology in Cham.
+There are now about 400 young people studying at the newest campus of the Deggendorf Institute of Technology in Cham.

 As at DIT's two other campuses, internationality is also a priority in Cham.
 Just under a quarter of the students come from Germany.
 The remaining students are a colourful mix.
 There are currently students from 20 nations at the Cham campus - and the trend is rising.

 What is special about the Campus Cham is that its students are offered a continuous professional perspective.
 After the undergraduate Bachelor's programme in Mechatronics -Majoring in Digital Production, which is offered in German, graduates can choose from two consecutive Master's programmes in English - the Master's in Mechatronic and Cyber-Physical Systems and the Master's in Artificial Intelligence for Smart Sensors and Actuators and Applied AI for Digital Production Management.

 The new Bachelor's and Master's programmes have been aligned with the most current issues in the fields of mechatronics and artificial intelligence in order to meet the increasing demand on the labour market.
 Industry 4.0, Additive Manufacturing, Smart Factory, IOOT, Virtual and Augmented Reality, Robotics, Smart Sensors and Actuators, Machine Learning, Big Data, Data Analysis, Autonomous Systems - these keywords are just a few examples to show the broad spectrum of study content.